tab1-web/faq/docs/gameplay/progression/classtransfer.md

 2nd class transfer quest **step can be saved** if you click on the desired row, so you can continue where you left off.

+> On Eternal 1st and 2nd class transfers are free, when you are the appropriate level (20-40) you can class transfer in towns via Cat or bottom right corner medal icon

+> On Signature you can donate for 1st and 2nd class quests or do them, the Maria NPC in town is the donation means of transferring class.

 ## Human

 ### Tanks